 |Botanical Name||Osmanthus fragrans|

 Tea olive likes a good amount of sun but will grow fine with partial shade.
 Certain varieties may show some leaf discoloration in full sun.
-Four to five hours of direct sun will ensure the heaviest flowering.
-Afternoon shade is preferable to morning shade, to prevent late afternoon heat from burning foliage in especially hot weather.
+Generally, four to five hours of direct sun will ensure the heaviest flowering.
+Afternoon shade is preferable to morning shade to prevent the late afternoon heat from burning the foliage in especially hot weather.

-Moist, well drained soil that is acidic to slightly alkaline is best for this evergreen shrub.
-If soil is too alkaline, there are various amendments that can be added to improve it.
-Soil that is too wet or perpetually soggy may cause root rot and so such spots should be avoided.
+Moist, well-drained soil that is acidic to slightly alkaline is best for this evergreen shrub.
+If the soil is too alkaline, various amendments can be added to improve it.
+Soil that is too wet or perpetually soggy may cause root rot, so such planting sites should be avoided.

-These shrubs are fairly drought tolerant and should not need extra watering, unless there is an unusually dry spring or summer.
+Tea olive shrubs are fairly drought tolerant and should not need extra watering unless there is an unusually dry spring or summer.
 Plan to give your tea olive shrub at least one inch of water per week, either through rainfall or manual watering methods.

 Temperature and Humidity

 Since they grow best in warm zones, tea olives can tolerate high temperatures and humidity.
-They're not suited for arid or desert climates, however, as they prefer the humid air found in the southeastern states.
+However, they're not suited for arid or desert climates, as they prefer the humid air found in the southeastern states.

-These long-lived plants should not be any need for fertilizers as long as the soil has some amendments added to enrich it when planting.
+These long-lived plants should not need fertilizers as long as the soil they're planted in has some amendments added to enrich it when planting.
 If the soil becomes thin due to erosion, adding a basic compost and soil mix to the base of the plant will help ensure nutrient delivery.

 Propagating Tea Olive